Carriedo

 General information

-Location Rizal Avenue, Quiapo, Manila, Metro Manila, Philippines
+Location Rizal Avenue, Quiapo and Santa Cruz, Manila, Metro Manila, Philippines

 Operated by Light Rail Manila Corporation